oh4d/blog/_posts/2020-02-12-helm-htpasswd.md

 10.130.92.253 - probe [19/Feb/2020:09:06:07 +0200] "GET / HTTP/1.1" 401 381 "-" "kube-probe/1.14+"
 10.130.92.253 - probe [19/Feb/2020:09:06:12 +0200] "GET / HTTP/1.1" 401 381 "-" "kube-probe/1.14+"
 ```
-and eventually the pod will enter a `CruchLoopBackOff` mode, for the reason:
+and eventually the pod will enter a `CrushLoopBackOff` mode, for the reason:

 ```bash
 ~ $ kubectl describe po <httpd-pod>